facebookresearch/pytorchvideo/README.md

 Get started with PyTorchVideo by trying out one of our [tutorials](https://pytorchvideo.org/docs/tutorial_overview) or by running examples in the [tutorials folder](./tutorials).

+## Downloads
+Get access to the following Facebook AI video datasets:
+- **Casual Conversations dataset:** Casual Conversations dataset is designed to help researchers evaluate their computer vision and audio models for accuracy across a diverse set of age, genders, apparent skin tones and ambient lighting conditions.
+- **Open-World Video Object:** Unidentified Video Objects is a new benchmark for openworld class-agnostic object segmentation in videos.

 ## Model Zoo and Baselines
 We provide a large set of baseline results and trained models available for download in the [PyTorchVideo Model Zoo](https://github.com/facebookresearch/pytorchvideo/blob/master/docs/source/model_zoo.md).